Explore our PhD in Psychology Health Psychology specialization

 Organizational and professional development (OPD) professionals promote and implement organizational change by using fundamental techniques of change management.
 Students in this course examine and apply these tools, including consulting competencies, approaches, and organizational change models to learn the skills of an OPD consultant.
 Students explore methods for accelerating individual, group, and organizational performance through consulting, coaching, and change management.
 They also explore related topics, such as organizational assessment; team development; strategic planning; group dynamics; power, politics, and influence; leadership; and conflict management.
 Students apply course concepts to the assessment of an organization and the development of strategies to address identified needs for change.

 The skills required to assess research and work effectively with stakeholders are among the many proficiencies required of professionals who evaluate and develop programs.
 In this course, students examine these skill sets as well as the history, theory, and major approaches underlying program evaluation.
 Students learn how to select appropriate quantitative and/or qualitative models and techniques to perform evaluations, demonstrate program effectiveness, and disseminate results.
 Additionally, students explore the procedures and techniques involved in offering their evaluation services to a specific group or organization.
 They also examine strategies to gain stakeholder interest in developing appropriate standards, research progress, and evaluation outcomes.
 Students acquire practical experience evaluating a program of interest through which they outline organizational structure, identify stakeholders, employ evaluation models, explain steps in planning, and predict possible challenges or stakeholder fears, for which they recommend solutions.
-PSYC 8304 and PSYC 8311.)
+(Prerequisite(s): PSYC 8304 and PSYC 8311.)

 Students engaging in the research practicum participate as researchers in a project designed and supervised by faculty members.
 The students receive ethics training and consider ethical implications of research projects.
 They read literature concerning the project, collect data, analyze and interpret the quantitative and qualitative data that have been collected, and write a final paper on the project.